 FIV recovery testimonial - "Whilst searching the internet for

 anything that would help my FIV Positive, 8-year-old ocicat, Rosie, I came

 across information on transfer factors.
 Willing to try anything that would help her to ward off the

 she was having, I contacted Helen Kimball-Brooke, a registered homeopath

 in London.
-Rosie has now been on Transfer Factor Plus for almost 8 weeks
+Rosie has now been on transfer factors for almost 8 weeks

 and the signs are good.
 No illness and she is also off the damaging